Hans-Joachim Willerding: FDJ career

+Peaceful Revolution

 In 1986 the name of Hans-Joachim Willerding appeared on the candidate list for membership of the party Central Committee.
 This was an important step under a constitutional structure that by now expressly asserted the "leading role" of the party, above government ministers and the national legislature.
 On 8 November 1989 he was elected to Central Committee membership and proposed by Hans Modrow for membership of the Central Committee secretariat and Politburo.
 At 37 Willerding was the youngest member of the nation's newly expanded leadership team.
 However, November 1989 Berlin Wall was breached by protestors, and once it became apparent that the occupying military forces had no orders to suppress the popular demonstrations by force, it appeared that nothing stood in the way of the momentum building for German reunification.
 On 2 December 1989, the Central Committee recognized its powerlessness to shape events, and resigned.
 East Germany's first and last free election would follow in March 1990.

 East Germany's (hitherto ruling) SED (party) now responded swiftly to the tide of events by renaming and then reinventing itself as the Party of Democratic Socialism (PDS /) Partei des Demokratischen Sozialismus).
 The reborn party held its first Party Conference on 9 December 1989, and Jochen Willerding was one of those elected to the Party Presidium.
 He was also a member of the party's Commission for International Policy: in this capacity he traveled to Moscow and participated on 12 September 1990 in the important meeting with Valentin Falin, then Central Committee Secretary of the Soviet party's and Chairman of its International Section.
 The meeting concerned the Soviet attitude to German reunification, formal implementation of which would take place in October 1990.

 The 1990 General election took place on 18 March and Willerding was a candidate.
 Between 1950 and 1986 national elections in the German Democratic Republic had been organised according to a single list system whereby voters could vote to support or reject a single list of candidates.
 The record indicated that the single list had always been supported by more than 99% of those voting.
 For 1990, however, each party was permitted to place its own candidate list before the electorate.
 The PDS gained 16.4% of the national vote, entitling it to 66 seats in the National assembly (Volkskammer), and Jochen Willerding's name was high enough up his party's list to give him a seat in the new chamber.
 He sat as a PDS member till 3 October 1990, which was when the East Germany national assembly dissolved itself in order to make way for the first election of the reunited Germany, which duly took place on 3 December 1990.

+Reunified Germany

 Following reunification Willerding withdrew from politics and worked in the private sector, later operating as a consultant to German companies working in Russia and China.